Great Canadian Rail Journey with Alaska Cruise

 JASPER.
 EXCURSION TO MALIGNE LAKE Untamed Beauty Travel through Jasper’s unspoiled beauty to glacial Maligne Canyon to stunning Maligne Lake for lunch and a narrated scenic cruise to Spirit Island.
 Return to Jasper where the balance of the day is at leisure to explore Jasper on your own.
 (B,L)TOUR HIGHLIGHTNATURAL WONDERS Spanning nearly 4,250 square miles of spectacular natural beauty, Jasper is the largest national park in the Canadian Rockies.
 Its vast wilderness, majestic peaks, abundant wildlife, and breathtaking panoramic sights lie below an incredible Dark Sky to thrill stargazers as well.
 A cruise to Spirit Island on the turquoise waters of Maligne Lake is a spectacular sight to behold as one of the most photographed locations in the world for its jaw-dropping beauty.

 JASPER–COLUMBIA ICEFIELD–LAKE LOUISE–BANFF Moving Mountains and Lifting Hearts Head south through Jasper National Park on Icefields Parkway to the Columbia Icefield for a thrilling Ice Explorer ride on Athabasca Glacier with a Glaciologist guide.
 Climb Sunwapta Pass to savor stunning vistas of alpine meadows, waterfalls, and massive glaciers.
 Next, stop at Lake Louise, whose green-blue waters form a perfect mirror reflection of Mount Victoria.
 Continue into Banff for a free evening.
-(B)TOUR HIGHLIGHT EPIC RIDE Be moved by an expedition across the Athabasca Glacier.
+(B,D)TOUR HIGHLIGHT EPIC RIDE Be moved by an expedition across the Athabasca Glacier.
 Traverse this massive ice field aboard the all-terrain Columbia Ice Explorer and walk on the surface where the Earth’s geology is changing beneath your feet.
 Feel the force of nature’s strength on an ancient glacier that still carves the face of the Rocky Mountains today.

 BANFF Breathtaking Banff Guided sightseeing includes Bow River and Falls.
 The balance of the day is at leisure.
 Consider an optional flightseeing trip for a bird’s-eye view of the Rockies.
 (B)TOUR HIGHLIGHT PICTURE PERFECT Get ready for a spectacular adventure to explore the beauty of Rocky Mountain peaks, turquoise glacial lakes in Banff National Park - Canada’s first national park.
 This awe-inspiring natural wonder, where soaring peaks and sapphire lakes meet the heavens for a breathtaking experience like no other on Earth!